 If your firm is one of the thousands that look and behave a little different from your competitors, consider working on this weakness.
 Differentiation is a critical key to breaking out of the crowd and building a more reputable, visible brand.

 1. Make improving your website a high priority.
 Today, a firm’s website is (or should be) its most important marketing tool.
 If your website isn’t generating a steady stream of leads, you are missing a huge opportunity to grow like a leader.

 2. Invest in your team’s business development and marketing skills.
 The better prepared your professionals are to write and speak about their areas of expertise, the faster your firm will build trust with new audiences.
 And the faster your firm will grow.

 3. Create valuable content that features your expertise.
-Whether you deliver a speech, produce a webinar or publish a blog post, use every opportunity to demonstrate your knowledge and professional acumen.
+Whether your firm’s business owners, CFO, or accounting professional delivers a speech, participates in a podcast, produces a webinar or publishes a blog post on LinkedIn, use every opportunity to demonstrate your firm’s knowledge and professional acumen.
 This is how people find, learn to trust and ultimately hire experts in the modern marketplace—in other words, firms like yours.
 Experts at your firm can and should position themselves as thought leaders, even if they are otherwise ordinary people.